Cohabitation agreement solicitors

 The Court can make a number of orders, including:

-• Property adjustment orders – a settlement or transfer of property for the benefit of the child while they are dependant
+- Property adjustment orders: A settlement or transfer of property for the benefit of the child while they are dependant

-• A lump sum order – lump sum in favour of the child to meet expenses, such as furnishing a home, nursery costs or a suitable car for the resident parent
+- A lump sum order: Lump sum in favour of the child to meet expenses, such as furnishing a home, nursery costs or a suitable car for the resident parent

-• Periodical payments – regular payments to cover things like the child’s education or vocational training
+- Periodical payments: Regular payments to cover things like the child’s education or vocational training

-For a cohabitation agreement to hold weight, it is essential that both parties take legal advice before agreeing the contents.
 It is also recommended that you review your agreement regularly and immediately after a change in circumstances, such as having children or receiving a significant inheritance or financial windfall.

-Next steps: get in touch
+Next steps: Get in touch to make a cohabitation agreement

 Meet the team